 - If a student does not turn in a major assignment or turns it in late, s/he will earn a Level I Academic Infraction; and the faculty member will establish an extended deadline.
 The student also will receive a maximum score of 80% as a 9th grader or 75% as a 10th-12th grader due to missing the original deadline.
-Students must complete a sheet reflecting on why deadline was missed. - If the student misses the extended deadline, s/he will earn a Level II Academic Infraction and will meet with the teacher to discuss extra means of support and a final extended deadline.
-The student also will earn a maximum as 65% as a 9th or 10th grader or 50% as an 11th or 12th grader due to missing the second extended deadline. - If the student still does not turn in the assignment, s/he will earn a Level III Academic Infraction.

-The student and their parents will meet with an administrator to discuss further consequences.
+Students must complete a sheet reflecting on why the deadline was missed.
+The sheet reflecting why the deadline was missed will be completed during mandatory Afterschool Detention (1 day). - If the student misses the extended deadline, s/he will earn a Level II Academic Infraction and will meet with the teacher to discuss extra means of support and a final extended deadline.
+The student also will earn a maximum as 65% as a 9th or 10th grader or 50% as an 11th or 12th grader due to missing the second extended deadline.
+An additional sheet reflecting why the second deadline was missed will be completed during mandatory Afterschool Detention (2 days). - If the student still does not turn in the assignment, s/he will earn a Level III Academic Infraction.
+The student and their parents will discuss with an administrator further consequence.
 The student also will receive a 50% maximum as a 9th or 10th grader, 40% maximum as an 11th grader, and 30% maximum as a 12th grader.
+Saturday School may be assigned for the Level III Infraction